Sultanpur Lodhi: Ancient

+From the 1st century to the 6th century, Sultanpur Lodhi was known as Sarwmanpur and was a major site for Hinduism and Buddhism.
+It is also believed that the Buddhist book Abinav-Prastava was authored in Sarwmanpur by Katiyana in the 8th century.

 Medieval Times

-When the Ghaznavid Ruler Mahmud of Ghazni invaded this area in 1020-1030, the city, being a Hindu - Buddhist city, was burnt to the ashes by his army.
-The proof is a thick layer of black soil present a few metres below the ground level.
-After that, city of "Sarwmanpur" was nothing but a bunch of peoples living in destroyed city.
+In 1020–1030, Mahmud of Ghazni invaded the Hindu-Buddhist city and burnt it to the ground.

-During the 12th century, Nawab Wali Muhammad Khan, cousin of the Delhi Emperor Nasiruddin Mahmud Shah was appointed as the Hakim {Ruler} of Punjab.
-During this period, one of the two sons of Muhammad Khan, Sultan Khan on his way saw the remains of this city and was attracted by beauty of the surroundings.
-He decided to re-establish this city by his name so the city was renamed to Sultanpur.
-The city kept this name Sultanpur until 1443 when the future Sultan of Delhi Bahlol Lodhi who was then governor of Punjab added Lodhi onto the name of the city so it was renamed Sultanpur Lodhi which it is still known as today.
+During the 12th century, Sultan Khan, the son of Nawab Wali Muhammad Khan, then the Hakim of Punjab, was attracted by the beauty of the surroundings and sought to reestablish the city under the name Sultanpur.
+The city kept this name Sultanpur until 1443 when the future Sultan of Delhi Bahlol Lodi who was then governor of Punjab added Lodi onto the name of the city so it was renamed Sultanpur Lodhi which it is still known as today.
 "Sultanpur Lodhi" was also the center point of the old trade route between Delhi and Lahore.
 It was a major trade center of north India at that time.
 It consisted of 32 major markets and about 5600 shops (Figures are mere estimates as No proof, as yet, with Author).
 At that time the city was spread over in an area of 8 mi.
 The black rivulet (Kali Bein) ran through the center of the city.
 These features are more than enough to hold that Sultanpur Lodhi was a big city in old times.
 Sultanpur Lodhi was also mentioned as important place in famous "Ain-e-Akbari".
 The city in those times had many Royal Gardens and farms.
 At present, relics of these royal buildings built at that time, are still present.
 One of these is "Hadera".
 It was once a marvelous building used as place of rest for the royal family on their way to royal gardens.
 It was also used as a place of entertainment for royal family and to organize dances and other royal functions.
 This place is now just an old & neglected building.

 Sultanpur Lodhi, in those days was not only famous for its surroundings & trade, but also for its education.
 City had many Islamic schools of education known as "Madrassas".
 The two princes of Delhi, Aurengzeb and Dara-Shikoh completed their studies in one white masjid of Sultanpur Lodhi.